froberge/aws-ocp-demo/README.md

 1. Access to an OpenShift Cluster
 1. OpenShift CLI
 1. [Optional] OpenShift GitOps operator install on the cluster to run the GitOps demo

-### Deploy Using OpenShift GitOps
+---

+### Demo Setup

+#### 1. Install the OpenShift GitOps on the Cluster

-* `Have the OpenShift GitOps Operator install`.
-For instructions on how to install OpenShift Gitops you can refer to my [OpenShift GitOps Demo](https://github.com/froberge/ocp-gitops-demo) in this [section](https://github.com/froberge/ocp-gitops-demo/blob/main/docs/install-gitops-operator.md)
+We need to have `OpenShift GitOps Operator install`.
+For instructions on how to install OpenShift Gitops you can refer to my [OpenShift GitOps Demo](https://github.com/froberge/ocp-gitops-demo) in this [section](https://github.com/froberge/ocp-gitops-demo/blob/main/docs/install-gitops-operator.md).
+For this demo we will be using the WebConsole to do this installation to see how easy it is to install or test an Operator in OpenShift.

-In this demo we will be demontrating how to use `OpenShift` Gitops to manage our cluster and to deploy an application.
-To achieve this we need 2 `ArgoCD instance`.
-One that managed the cluster and one manages the applications

 __NOTE__
 *   The default `cluster` instance of Argo CD is meant for cluster admin tasks like creating namespace managing role bindings, installation operators etc. not for day to day application management.

 * `The Developer Argo CD instance` will be deploy in it own namespaces and is intented for the developper to use to manage the application.

+#### 2. Create localfile with personal tokens
+1. Create a folder `manifest-local` which is a copy of the  `manifest`.
+This contains information that should not be in your repository.
+Idealy this would be in a vault.

+1. Generate the require secret for OpenShift to commit.
+    * You need to edit the file `manifest-local/github-secret.yaml`
+    * Replace following token with the appropriate value
+        * `[CLEAR_TEXT_USERNAME]`
+        * `[CLEAR_TEXT_TOKEN]`
+    :warning: currently tekton only support basic_auth or ssh, this is why we need to generate one encrypted for the pull request that requires the encrypted token.

+1. Generate the require encrypted secret for OpenShift to create a Pull Request.
+    * You need to edit the file `manifest-local/github.yaml`
+    * You need to replace in base64 the folowwing information
+        * token: [64_encoded_token]
+        * username: [64_encoded_username]
+        * email: [64_encoded_email]
+---
+### Running the Demo

+The rest of the demo will be done using using the cluster GitOps and Kustomize.

 1. Login to you cluster using the CLI

 1. Use `kustomize` to create the different resources needed to run the demo
     ```
-    oc apply -k setup/overlays/demo
+    until oc apply -k setup/overlays/demo
+    do
+     sleep 20
+    done

     ```

     This will create all the elements required